openwisp/openwisp-controller/docs/user/device-config-status.rst

 The device's configuration status (`Device.config.status`) indicates the current state of the configuration as managed by OpenWISP.
-The possible statuses and their meanings are outlined below:
+The possible statuses and their meanings are explained below.

 ``modified``
 ------------